7 Simple Tips To Plan Bone-Building Meals That Save Time And Money

-Plus with the 80% alkalizing, 20% acidifying nutritional plan, as described in the Save Our Bones Program, you’ll end up eating far less animal protein, which is typically the most expensive food.
+Plus with the 80% alkalizing, 20% acidifying nutritional plan, as described in the Osteoporosis Reversal Program, you’ll end up eating far less animal protein, which is typically the most expensive food.

 So today I’m happy to share with you 7 simple tips I’ve been successfully applying.

 Let’s get started!

 1. Check your pantry, fridge and freezer before you go out shopping.

 Have you ever bought a food item that you already have?
 Then you can’t use it all before it spoils.
 This is particularly annoying (and wasteful!) with produce like salad greens, for example, where you can’t freeze the extra.
 So before you head to the grocery store or farmers’ market, check out your pantry, fridge and freezer to make sure you don’t buy what you already have.